Events explained

 SFML supports up to 8 joysticks and 32 buttons.

-The member associated to these events is event.joystickButton, it contains the identifier of the joystick and the index of the
+The member associated with these events is event.joystickButton, it contains the identifier of the joystick and the index of the pressed/released button.

 if (event.type == sf::Event::JoystickButtonPressed)